The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Why this matters:

-Account managers reduce founder’s execution load but don’t transfer relationships.
-Clients still see the founder as the “real” owner.
+Account managers reduce the founder’s execution load but don’t transfer relationships, so clients still see the founder as the real owner.

-Account leads transfer relationship ownership.
-Clients see the account lead as the primary contact.
-Founder becomes background figure.
+Account leads transfer relationship ownership, so clients see the account lead as the primary contact and the founder moves into the background.

 The build: